adelbakhshi/ifd-milestone-project/README.md

 ##### [Postman](https://www.getpostman.com/)
-- I used Postman tools to test the APIs
+- I used Postman tool to test the APIs

 ### Testing